canjs/can-stache-bindings/docs/two-way.md

 @demo demos/can-stache-bindings/two-way.html
 @codepen

-This demo can be expressed a bit easier with the references scope:
+This demo can be expressed a bit easier with the references scope by using [can-stache.helpers.let let] helper:

 @demo demos/can-stache-bindings/reference.html
 @codepen